sunny-nanade/xr-education-cross-disciplinary-teams/docs/REQUIRED_STATEMENTS.md

 ## Supplementary Material

-**Supplementary Data File S1** contains:
+Supplementary materials include:
 - Complete text of all three assessment instruments with scoring rubrics
-- Python scripts for team formation, data generation, and statistical analysis
+- Python scripts for team formation and statistical analysis
 - Extended statistical tables (full descriptive statistics, correlation matrices)
 - Comprehensive replication guide with step-by-step instructions

-All supplementary materials are also available in the OSF repository referenced in the Data Availability Statement.
+All materials are available in the GitHub repository referenced in the Data Availability Statement.

 ---